iluwatar/java-design-patterns/strategy/README.md

 ## Intent of Strategy Design Pattern

-Define a family of algorithms in Java, encapsulate each one, and make them interchangeable to enhance software development using the Strategy design pattern.
-Strategy lets the algorithm vary independently of the clients that use it.
+Define a family of algorithms, encapsulate each one, and make them interchangeable.
+The Strategy pattern allows behavior to be selected at runtime, enabling an object to switch between different algorithms without modifying its code.

+By separating algorithms from the clients that use them, the Strategy pattern promotes flexibility, reduces conditional logic, and makes applications easier to maintain and extend.

 ## Detailed Explanation of Strategy Pattern with Real-World Examples